-It would be tedious to state theorems on operators on $\mathcal{F}$ with such a long list of requirements as $Standard\ Monotone$ , $Translation\ and\ Contrast\ Invariant$ , Isotropic.
-We shall call such operators $Morpho\ operators$ because they retain the essential requirements of morphological smoothing filters .
-All the examples we consider in this book are actually Morpho operators.
+It would be tedious to state theorems on operators on $\mathcal{F}$ with such a long list of requirements as Standard Monotone, Translation and Contrast Invariant, Isotropic.
+We shall keep the initials and call such operators SMTCII operators.
+All the examples we consider in this book are actually SMTCII operators.
 Not all are local, so we will specify it when needed.
 Operators can be still more invariant, in fact affine invariant, and we will specify it as well.
-Since all of these operators T have an inf-sup or a sup-inf form, we always take for $\mathcal{B}$ a standard structuring set reflecting the properties of T, that is, bounded in B(0,M) when T is local and invariant by the same group as T. A last thing to specify is this: We have restricted our analysis to operators defined on $\mathcal{F}$ .
-On the other hand, their inf-sup form permits to extend them to all measurable functions and we shall still denote the resulting operator by T. Tu can then assume the $-\infty$ and $+\infty$ values.
-All the same, it is an immediate check to see that this extension still is monotone and commutes with contrast changes: Proposition 14.14.
+Since all of these operators T have an inf-sup or a sup-inf form, we always take for $\mathcal{B}$ a standard structuring set reflecting the properties of T, that is, bounded in B(0, M) when T is local and invariant by the same group as T. A last thing to specify is this: We have restricted our analysis to operators defined on $\mathcal{F}$ .
+On the other hand, their inf-sup form permits to extend them on all measurable functions and we shall still denote the resulting operator by T. Tu can then assume the $-\infty$ and $+\infty$ values.
+All the same, it is an immediate check to see that this extension still is monotone and commutes with contrast changes: Proposition 8.14.
 Let T be a function operator in the inf-sup or sup-inf form associated with a standard set of structuring elements $\mathcal{B} \subset \mathcal{M}$ .
-Then T is monotone and contrast invariant on the set of all bounded measurable functions of $S_N$ .
-Exercise 14.6.
-Prove Proposition 14.14.
+Then T is standard monotone and contrast invariant on the set of all bounded measurable functions of $S_N$ .
+Exercise 8.6.
+Prove Proposition 8.14.

-14.4 The who's who of monotone contrast invariant operators The aim of this short section is to draw a synthetic picture of an equivalence chain built up in this chapter and in Chapter 13.
-We have constructed three kinds of objects, - contrast and translation invariant standard monotone function operators $T: \mathcal{F} \to \mathcal{F}$ ; - translation invariant standard monotone set operators $\mathcal{T}$ defined on $\mathcal{L}$ ; - standard sets of structuring elements $\mathcal{B}$ .
+8.4 The who's who of monotone contrast invariant operators The aim of this short section is to draw a synthetic picture of an equivalence chain built up in this chapter and in Chapter 7.
+We have constructed three kinds of objects, - contrast and translation invariant standard monotone function operators $T: \mathcal{F} \to \mathcal{F};$ - translation invariant standard monotone set operators $\mathcal{T}$ defined on $\mathcal{L}$ ; - standard sets of structuring elements $\mathcal{B}$ .